promptfoo/promptfoo/site/docs/red-team/index.md

 # LLM red teaming

-LLM red teaming is a way to find vulnerabilities in AI systems _before_ they're deployed by using simulated inputs.
+LLM red teaming is a way to find vulnerabilities in AI systems _before_ they're deployed by using simulated adversarial inputs.

 As of today, there are multiple inherent security challenges with LLM architectures.
 Depending on your system's design, e.g. [RAG](/docs/red-team/rag/), [LLM agent](/docs/red-team/agents/), or [chatbot](/docs/red-team/llm-vulnerability-types/), you'll face different types of vulnerabilities.